 Then prepare a pan with the oil for frying, and mould your dough into large falafel balls about 5 cm in diameter.

-Heat the oil and fry the falafel balls, serve with a side dish of fresh vegetables or a dressing made from yogurt and cucumbers (like Greek tzatziki sauce).
+Heat the oil and fry the falafel balls, serve with a side dish of fresh vegetables or a dressing made from yogurt and cucumbers (like Greek tzatziki sauce) or hummus.

 Then you just have to enjoy your falafel: bon appetit!